 “Remember how you met me at Dachau?
 You have lost your why, I can see it, like looking in a mirror.
 I know you can find it.”

-Note: “Yellow Roses for a Lotus Flower” is a work of historical fiction.
+Note: “Yellow Roses for a Lotus Flower” is a historical fiction short story.
 The story, characters, and incidents are fictitious.